 In 2011, a Red Cross social media specialist, with access to her employer’s Twitter login credentials, enjoyed a night out with friends.
 Unfortunately, she posted a tweet about the evening’s alcohol consumption (“#gettingslizzerd”) on the official Red Cross feed.
 The organization responded with humor, tweeting that “the Red Cross is sober and we’ve confiscated the keys.”
 Hilarity ensued, donations poured in and the story ended happily.
 However, this rosy outcome is very rare of social media snafus.
-As the 2016 election cycle revs into gear, candidates should learn from the Red Cross’ experience and confiscate the keys before something similar happens.

 In 2008, President Obama corralled a large number of young adult votes by engaging with them on Facebook and Twitter.
-Other candidates have since rushed to adopt similar social media strategies.
+Other candidates have since rushed to adopt similar social media strategies for political campaigns.
 This brings us to today, a time when social media is a necessary part of any campaign.
 To use social media in a successful way that avoids any chance of misuse and public backlash, political candidates need to follow a few golden rules before they plaster social channels with campaign content.

 1. Political Campaigns Are Brand Platforms

 When it comes to today’s social media landscape, famous individuals are no different than big brand names, as far as how loudly their actions resonate and how carefully they must uphold the image they’d like to project.
 The same is true for political candidates, especially during widely visible elections.
-Donald Trump, for instance, embraced his outspoken nature and made waves during this election.
+Donald Trump, for instance, embraced his outspoken nature and made waves during the 2016 election.
 While his Twitter rants make it seem as though he tosses catchphrases about willy-nilly, it is likely that his messaging is part of a larger strategy – a carefully orchestrated brand portrayal.